 The Institute of Electrical and Electronic Engineers (IEEE, 2002b) has also set limits for occupational and public exposure to electric and magnetic fields and to contact currents.
-The magnetic-field limits are based on an extensive assessment of possible neurological responses to magnetic field exposures.
-The limit for public exposure to 60-Hz magnetic fields are 9,040 mG.

 The IEEE electric-field limits are based on thresholds for possible reactions to perceivable spark discharges that occur in electric fields.
 The limits for public exposure to electric fields are 5 kV/m except on power line rights-of-way, where the limit is 10 kV/m.
+The magnetic-field limits are based on an extensive assessment of possible neurological responses to magnetic field exposures.
+The limit for public exposure to 60-Hz magnetic fields is 9,040 mG.
 The current limit for the general public is 0.5 mA for a touch contact.

-The electric fields from the proposed 230-kV transmission line would meet the ACGIH, ICNIRP, and IEEE standards, provided wearers of pacemakers and similar medical-assist devices are discouraged from unshielded right-of-way use.
+The electric fields from the proposed 115-kV transmission line would meet the ACGIH, ICNIRP, and IEEE standards, provided wearers of pacemakers and similar medical-assist devices are discouraged from unshielded use of the right-of-way directly under the conductors at midspan - a relatively small area.
 (A passenger in an automobile under the line would be shielded from the electric field.)
-The magnetic fields from the proposed line would be below the ACGIH occupational limits, and well as below those of ICNIRP and IEEE for occupational and public exposures.
-The electric fields present on the right-of-way could induce currents in ungrounded vehicles that exceeded the ICNIRP and IEEE levels of 0.5 mA.
+The magnetic fields from the proposed line would be well below the ACGIH occupational limits, and well below those of ICNIRP and IEEE for occupational and public exposures.
+The electric fields present on the right-of-way could induce currents in ungrounded large vehicles that exceeded the ICNIRP and IEEE levels of 0.5 mA.